 - Telematics.
 Use telematics to monitor utilization and location and keep up on vehicle repairs.
 Telematics is also a key technology used when pairing a dash cam with a driver scorecard program.

 - Asset tracking tools.
 Dash cams and telematic fleet trackers can track your fleet but look for a platform that allows you to track other assets you own such as heavy equipment and tools in one single view.
-Combining dash cams with heavy equipment trackers, QR scanners, worksite Bluetooth trackers, and rugged GPS fleet trackers creates total visibility over all your owned and rented assets.
+Combining dash cams with heavy equipment trackers, QR code scanners, worksite Bluetooth, or BLE asset trackers, and rugged GPS fleet trackers creates total visibility over all your owned and rented assets.

 - Heavy equipment management software.
 Having a headquarters to control your dash cams, asset trackers, and telematics is essential.
-A good tracking system works from a desktop, tablet, or phone, and ensures everything moves in synchrony.
+A good heavy equipment management system works from a desktop, tablet, or phone, and ensures everything moves in synchrony.

 Finally, choose products that are built for your business.